-- Players must reside in Alberta and be 18 years of age or older - Tickets will be available <insert location> and sold at a rate of: <Insert Ticket Packages here> - Ticket sales will end on <Insert Date> at <insert time> with the draw taking place on <Insert Date> at <insert location> - The winner(s) will receive the prizes outlined below: - First ticket drawn will win prize A, second ticket drawn will win prize B, etc. OR - Players place their ticket(s) in a draw bin next to the basket they hope to win.
+- Players must reside in Alberta and be 18 years of age or older. - Tickets will be available <insert location> and sold at a rate of: <insert ticket packages here>. - Ticket sales will end on <insert date> at <insert time> with the draw taking place on <insert date> at <insert location>. - The winner(s) will receive the prizes outlined below: - First ticket drawn will win prize A, second ticket drawn will win prize B, etc.

+- o Players place their ticket(s) in a draw bin next to the basket they hope to win.
 One winner from each draw bin will be selected and that ticket will win that designated basket.
 Ticket buyers will not have a chance to win a basket that they didn't enter to win. - The winner will be contacted by email and have 90 days to claim their prize.
 A second draw from the same numbers will occur after 90 days if the prize goes unclaimed.